Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Problem Formulation for Broadened-beam URA Coefficient Design in LEO SatComs

-where the $P_r({\bf W}, \theta, \phi)$ is derived in (\ref{eq:P_r}), ${\rm SNR({\bf W}, \theta,\phi})$ is derived in (\ref{eq:SNR_r}), ${\rm SNR}_{\min}$ is the received SNR lower bound in SAT service areas which will be set in Table \ref{tb:Angular_parameters}, $\Pi_m$ is the transmit beampattern main lobe angle set defined in (\ref{Theta_m_bar}) with specified SAT service angle $\theta_{\rm svc}$, and $\Pi_s$ is the transmit beampattern sidelobe angle set defined in (\ref{Theta_s_bar}).
+where $P_r({\bf W}, \theta, \phi)$ is derived in (\ref{eq:P_r}), $\text{SNR}({\bf W}, \theta,\phi)$ is derived in (\ref{eq:SNR_r}), $\text{SNR}_{\min}$ is the specified lower bound for the received SNR in SAT service areas, $\Pi_m$ is the transmit beampattern main lobe angle set defined in (\ref{Theta_m_bar}) with specified SAT service angle $\theta_{\rm{svc}}$, and $\Pi_s$ is the transmit beampattern sidelobe angle set defined in (\ref{Theta_s_bar}).
 We can reformulate the problem (\ref{P1_00}) as its epigraph representation